Jennifer Garner Met Lindsay Shookus? Ben Affleck Allegedly Introduced GF To Ex-Wife Then Hung Out Together

 Then again, Gossip Cop debunked this news and called the story “false” and not true at all.
 They explained that even though there were pictures showing Ben Affleck and Lindsay Shookus strolling around Brentwood last weekend, there is no proof that they dropped by Jennifer Garner’s place to hang out.

 Plus, Daily Mail pointed out that there was no need for introduction since Garner and Shookus have already met.
-If indeed the trio’s “get-together” happened, that is not the first time that the two women have seen each other.
-Apparently, they know one another because in 2015, it was alleged that the Alias actress confronted her ex-husband’s girlfriend for cheating.
+If indeed the trio’s “get-together” happened, it is not the first time that the two women have seen each other.
+Apparently, they know one another because, in 2015, it was alleged that the Alias actress confronted her ex-husband’s girlfriend for cheating.

 Ben Affleck Spent Thanksgiving with Jennifer Garner and Kids, Took Daughters to See Hamilton https://t.co/wkicFMY9J6